GeertBosch/square_map/README.md

 keys.
 Improvements in these core components often result in improved overall application performance.

-The C++ standard library provides std :: ordered_map, which is generally implemented using a balanced red-black tree.
-While good in terms of asymptotic complexity, for small key/value pairs the overhead of dynamic memory allocation and internal pointers is significant, while for larger maps locality of memory accesses becomes an issue.
+The C++ standard library provides `std::ordered_map`, which is generally implemented using a balanced red-black tree.
+While good in terms of asymptotic complexity, for small key/value pairs the overhead of dynamic memory allocation and internal pointers is significant, while for larger maps locality of memory accesses becomes an issue for iteration.

 Starting with C++23, the `std::flat_map` adapts a sequence container, such as `std::vector`, to provide an alternative for `std::ordered_map` that allows for dense packing without space overhead